 Are you worried that you won’t be able to support your family with your SSD benefits?
 People who are the primary income earners in their household may be eligible to receive more benefits if these benefits are needed to help pay for basic necessities for eligible dependents.
-An experienced SSD attorney can help you understand whether you can increase the amount that you receive in benefits when you are responsible for providing food and shelter for a family member.
+An experienced SSD attorney can help you understand whether you are eligible for an increased amount in benefits if you are responsible for providing food and shelter for other family member(s).

 Many people who apply for SSD benefits feel alone during the process.
 The complexity of applying for SSD benefits is frustrating, and you may feel that no one understands the struggles that you are experiencing.
 You should know that you’re not alone during this difficult time.
 Consult with a Jacksonville Disability lawyer to help you take the stress out of the lengthy SSD benefit application process.

 Monday : 9am–5pm